 An application previously submitted to CPRIT but not funded may be resubmitted once and must follow all resubmission guidelines.
 More than 1 resubmission is not permitted.
-This policy is in effect for all applications submitted to date.
-See section 7.2.5.
+An application is considered a resubmission if the proposed project is the same project as presented in the original submission.
+A change in the identity of the PI for a project or a change of title of the project that was previously submitted to CPRIT does not constitute a new application; the application would be considered a resubmission.
+This policy is in effect for all applications submitted to date (see section 7.2.5).